 Personally, I dislike the term “slow learner.”
-To label children as ‘slow’ is degrading – it is telling them they are not as good as others.
+Labeling children as ‘slow’ is telling them they are not as good as others.
 We should never forget that every child is unique in their own way.
 “Slow learners” are merely children who need extra help and specialized teaching to allow them to learn and grow.
 Instead of labeling, we should be helping.

 Edublox is an educational method that integrates cognitive skills training, reading or math tutoring, and solid learning principles.
 Cognitive skills can be considered a person’s tools for learning.
 With the right tools, one can complete tasks with ease and efficiency.